Yoguely is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Hazards: As far as hazards go, hydrogen peroxide is a strong oxidizer.
 So it may cause a fire or explosion.
 Furthermore it is corrosive, so it will cause severe skin burns and eye damage.
 Likewise, it is an irritant and is harmful if inhaled.

-Personal Protective Equipment (PPE): When handling hydrogen peroxide, you should cover your skin with protective clothing, wear gloves (affiliate link), and safety goggles (affiliate link) or a full face shield.
+Personal Protective Equipment (PPE): When handling hydrogen peroxide, you should cover your skin with protective clothing, wear gloves (paid link), and safety goggles (paid link) or a full face shield.

 Keep it away from heat and ignition sources to prevent triggering a fire.